michaeljclark/rv8/doc/src/bmi.md

 reverse and popcount functional units, the count leading and trailing zeros instructions are included.

-One area saving approach would be to multiplex via functional units in a pipeline containing bit reverse, neg+and+sub (leading/traling) and popcount.
-The critical path the length for these bit manipulation instructions would then be the fanout of the bit reverse circuit plus the neg+and+sub circuit for (`BCLZ`) and (`BCTZ`) plus the popcount circuit.
+One area saving implementation approach involves multiplexing functional units in a pipeline containing bit reverse, neg+and+sub (leading/traling) and popcount.
+The critical path the length for these bit manipulation instructions would be the fanout of the bit reverse circuit, the neg+and+sub circuit for (`BCLZ`) and (`BCTZ`) and the popcount circuit.
 The popcount instruction (`BCNT`) would have an input bypass and bit reverse instruction (`BREV`) would have an output bypass.

 ### C